Cyances/NATO-ERA/README.md

 | Improved KE Protection | false |  |
 | ARAT color | 71, 80, 65 | RGB values |

-Apart from ARAT protection type and colors, the ERA arrangment for the Abrams can be changed when (re)loading missions.
+The ERA arrangment for the Abrams can be changed when (re)loading missions without restarting the game (alt tab to edit the .cfg file then simply save).
+But to see update ARAT performance or color, a game restart is required.